Type to search

 What to wear in Hampi?

 I have seen women in shorts and tank-tops and saris alike.
-There is not many restrictions on what to wear even inside the temples.
-Although I prefer comfortable traditional attires as they go well with the backdrop.
-Wear good shoes for adventure activities.
-Check out the best travel shoes for India.
+There are not many restrictions on what to wear even inside the temples.
+Although I prefer comfortable traditional attires that suits the nature of the place.

 Sinjana Ghosh